 - CAPE provides a confidential reporting option whereby, under federal statue, CAPE informs the University of the number of gender-based violence incidents that occur on University property.
 This report is in aggregate form and does not include any details that could identify a survivor.

-- Campus Safety is a private resource that can take an official report 24/7 for the University.
+- Campus Safety is a private resource that can take an official report 24/7 for the University by visiting Campus Safety or calling 303-871-3000.
 If Campus Safety is informed of an incident of sexual misconduct or gender-based violence, they will forward their report to the Title IX Office for an investigation.

-During this interview with the Title IX Coordinator, you are allowed to have one support person present with you, but this person cannot speak on your behalf.
-During the Title IX investigation, the Title IX Coordinator also may interview witnesses who have information about the concerns raised.
+During the investigation with the Title IX Investigators, you are allowed to have one support person present with you who will not otherwise be involved with the process.
+This person cannot speak on your behalf.
+During the Title IX investigation, the Title IX Investigators also may interview witnesses who have information about the concerns raised.

-Following the Title IX investigation, the Title IX Coordinator produces a report of findings that is forwarded to the Student Conduct Office (if a student is involved) and/or the Human Resources Department (if an employee is involved).
-The Student Conduct Office is a private resource and is responsible for assigning outcomes (disciplinary actions) for Honor Code violations.
-If the survivor so chooses, he or she can be informed about the judicial process at the University of Denver and his or her rights during the process.
-Regardless of whether criminal action is taken, a student found responsible for an Honor Code violation by a Conduct Review Board will have action taken against him or her, up to and including dismissal.
+Following the Title IX investigation, the Title IX Office produces a report of findings that is forwarded to the Outcomes Council (if a student is involved) and/or the Human Resources Department (if an employee is involved).
+The Outcomes Council is a private resource and is responsible for assigning outcomes (disciplinary actions) for DU Policy violations.
+Regardless of whether criminal action is taken, a student found responsible for violation of the Title IX policy will have action taken against him or her, up to and including dismissal.

-- The CAPE Program Director and/or Campus Safety can assist the survivor in getting medical help, including a Sexual Assault Nurse Examiner (SANE) exam.
-If the survivor chooses to have a SANE exam completed, the hospital will contact DPD.
-Even when DPD is called, the survivor still retains the right not to file an official report.
-The presence of a DPD officer does not in any way obligate or require the survivor to make a report.
-If evidence is collected in a SANE exam, the survivor has up to 2 years to make a decision about whether she/he wishes to file an official report.
+- The CAPE and/or Campus Safety can assist the survivor in getting medical help, including a forensic exam by a Sexual Assault Nurse Examiner.
+Both Porter Hospital and Denver Health offer SANE's.
+If the survivor chooses to have a SANE completed, the hospital will contact DPD.
+Even when DPD is called, the survivor still retains the right not to file an official report to the police at that time.
+If evidence is collected by a SANE, the survivor has up to 2 years to make a decision about whether they wish to file an official report.